Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Conclusion

-Three possible explanations for this apparent discrepancy are that (1) a two-flavor model not considered in Ref. \cite{siwach2023entanglement}, perhaps with a different mixing angle or mass difference parameter, could accurately reflect three-flavor dynamics of an initially pure-electron-neutrino system, (2) a difference between two-flavor and three-flavor dynamics manifests itself in initially pure-electron-neutrino systems when either time-dependent neutrino-neutrino interactions or neutrinos with different momentum magnitudes enter the picture, or (3) the difference found in Ref. \cite{siwach2023entanglement} does not affect entanglement.

-However, if physical neutrinos are Majorana fermions, then the findings of this work suggest a far different outcome.
-Even for the simple case where the number of neutrinos, N, is 2, Majorana neutrino entanglement show a marked difference in behavior from $n_f$ = 2 to $n_f$ = 3 for all initial states.
+However, if physical neutrinos are Majorana fermions, the findings of this work suggest a far different outcome.
+Even for the simple case where the number of neutrinos, N, is 2, Majorana neutrino entanglement shows a marked difference in behavior between $n_f$ = 2 and $n_f$ = 3 for all initial states.
 This result indicates that the entanglement structure of the initial burst of electron neutrinos from the core-collapse of a massive star can potentially indicate if neutrinos exhibit a Majorana mass or not.
 Thus, the behavior of collective Majorana neutrino oscillations in larger systems and their effects on supernova observables are a potential next step.
+It is important to note that the divergent behavior of Majorana fermions observed in this study is dependent on both vacuum neutrino oscillation and neutrino-neutrino interactions having a non-negligible effect, so the best place to look for this behavior is likely the transition region between the interaction-dominated regime and the vacuum oscillation-dominated regime.